Barrelrolla/react-components-library/lib/README.md

 `transitions`
 Ability to disable all animated transitions in the app.
 `scalingButtons`
 Choose if buttons will scale down on press.
+`buttonsRetainFocus`
+If buttons like the outline button should remain their solid hover state during focus.

 ## DarkModeContext